What's in it for you?

 Sometimes life changes leave us a little isolated.
 Maybe you’ve recently moved to a new area.
 Perhaps you’ve lost a partner.
 Or you might just have lost touch with people as their circumstances change.
 Volunteering reconnects you with your community and helps create new friendships that keep loneliness at bay.

-Mental and physical health and wellbeing
+Mental & physical health and wellbeing

 We know that keeping active, mentally as well as physically, has a powerful influence over our health and wellbeing.
 More than 80 per cent of our volunteers tell us the work they do has improved their mental health and sense of wellbeing.
-Almost half think it’s improved their physical health – not surprising when you think of the steps it takes to trundle a trolley around an entire hospital!
+Almost half think it’s improved their physical health – not surprising when you think of the steps it takes to wheel a trolley around an entire hospital!

 Giving something back